Bindi: Religious significance

 Traditionally, the area between the eyebrows (where the bindi is placed) is said to be the sixth chakra, ajna, the seat of "concealed wisdom".
 The bindi is said to retain energy and strengthen concentration.
 The bindi also represents the third eye.

 The Nasadiya Sukta of the Rig Veda, the earliest known Sanskrit text, mentions the word Bindu.

 The Ajna is symbolised by a sacred lotus with two petals, and corresponds to the colours violet, indigo or deep blue, though it is traditionally described as white.
 It is at this point that the two sides Nadi Ida (yoga) and Pingala are said to terminate and merge with the central channel Sushumna, signifying the end of duality, the characteristic of being dual (e.g. light and dark, or male and female).
 The seed syllable for this chakra is the syllable OM, and the presiding deity is Ardhanarishvara, who is a half male, half female Shiva/Shakti.
 The Shakti goddess of Ajna is called Hakini.
 In metaphysics, Bindu is considered the dot or point at which creation begins and may become unity.
 It is also described as "the sacred symbol of the cosmos in its unmanifested state".
 Bindu is the point around which the mandala is created, representing the universe.
-Ajna (along with Bindu), is known as the third eye chakra and is linked to the pineal gland which may inform a model of its envisioning.
-The pineal gland is a light sensitive gland that produces the hormone melatonin which regulates sleep and waking up, and is also postulated to be the production site of the psychedelic dimethyltryptamine, the only known hallucinogen endogenous to the human body.
 Ajna's key issues involve balancing the higher and lower selves and trusting inner guidance.
 Ajna's inner aspect relates to the access of intuition.
 Mentally, Ajna deals with visual consciousness.
 Emotionally, Ajna deals with clarity on an intuitive level.

 In Hinduism, Buddhism, and Jainism, bindi is associated with Ajna Chakra and Bindu.
 Divinities in these religions are typically depicted with Bhrumadhya Bindu, in meditative pose with their eyes nearly closed show the gaze focused between eyebrows, other spot being the tip of the nose—Naasikagra.
 The very spot between the eyebrows known as Bhrumadhya is where one focuses one's sight, so that it helps concentration.
-In South Asia, bindi is worn by women of all religious dispositions and is not restricted to religion or region.
-However, the Islamic Research Foundation, located in India, says "wearing a bindi or mangalsutra is a sign of Hindu women.
-The traditional bindi still represents and preserves the symbolic significance that is integrated into Indian mythology in many parts of India."